Online Extra: Political Notes: Out SF Asian candidates look to break through

 Yet pockets of homophobia remain evident within the local Asian community.
 For instance, Asian evangelical Christian voters in the Bay Area helped passed Proposition 8, the same-sex marriage ban California voters adopted in 2008 and was later overturned by federal courts.

 More recently, LGBT school issues have elicited homophobic responses from within the local Asian community.
 Fremont school board president Yang Shao, who is running for the District 4 seat on the city council, voted to oppose the teaching of LGBT-inclusive sex education in his city's classrooms.
-His position prompted gay lawyer Justin Sha to jump into the council race in hopes of seeing Shao be defeated.
+His position prompted gay law professor Justin Sha to jump into the council race in hopes of seeing Shao be defeated.

 In San Francisco Josephine Zhao suspended her candidacy for a seat on the city's school board after her past comments denouncing transgender students using school bathrooms of their choice resurfaced.
 While claiming she no longer held such a view, Zhao was found to be telling Chinese voters on a social messaging app that she continued to stand by her prior position.